This guide about EOS Blockchain covers everything from how the project was initiated to how the technology works.

 It can be known as 'Scalability' which is one most vital things to consider while assessing the potential of a blockchain.

 The reason Ethereum fails to process a myriad of transactions is the way it handles data- each block stores only limited information.
-For instance, think of an empty shipping container that has the capacity of two thousand boxes.
-And, because of the container’s size, it won’t be able to fit more boxes.
+For instance, think of an empty shipping container that has a capacity of two thousand boxes.
+And, because of the container's size, it won't be able to fit more boxes.

 In Ethereum, not only each block carries 15 transactions, it takes a lot of time for it to reach its destination.

 The technology that bolsters this data process is known as Proof-of-work (PoW).
-They are known to be sluggish, costly and unsuitable for the environment.
+They are known to be sluggish, costly, and unsuitable for the environment.

 Proof-of-Work (PoW) is a sort of consensus model.
 There are better alternatives available in the market, such as Proof-of-Stake and Delegated-Proof-of-Stake.